Yandex Cloud

 Note

-The DB name may contain Latin letters, numbers, and underscores.
-The name may be up to 63 characters long.
+The database name may contain Latin letters, numbers, and underscores.
+It may be up to 63 characters long.
 You cannot create a database named default.

 • Replicated supports table metadata replication across all database replicas.
 The set of tables and their schemas will be the same for all replicas.

-You set the engine when creating the database and cannot change it for this database.
+You can only set the engine when creating a database and cannot change it later.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.